missreyyo/missreyyo/Readme.md

 # You can see my other codes.
 https://gitlab.com/missreyyo

-### -I am a third year computer engineering student at Muğla Sıtkı Koçman University.
+### -I am a fourth year computer engineering student at Muğla Sıtkı Koçman University.
 I am interested in Metaverse.
 I am a member of MvRG (Metaverse Research Group) main.
 I am open to learning and innovations.

 ### -I am student at Mugla Sitki Kocman University Computer Engineering second year 👨‍🎓